-Since 2015, NWCC no longer produces 7-day Dryness Level forecasts.
-Instead, NWCC will issue a 7-day Significant Fire Potential or Overall Fire Environment forecast.
+NWCC issues a 7-day Significant Fire Potential or Overall Fire Environment forecast.
 The Overall Fire Environment includes the former Dryness Level inputs, but also incorporates stability, wind and forecast lightning amounts.
 Thus, another objective means to determine fuel availability had to be determined.

 The Portland Forecast Office will continue to use zone-average ERC percentiles.
-The ERC values for all RAWS sites within the Portland Fire weather area will be evaluated daily, and then an overall zone color-code assigned: For a YELLOW or BROWN zone designation, one-half or more RAWS within a zone must have an individual ERC value at or above the 71st percentile.
+The ERC values for all RAWS sites within the Portland Fire weather area will be evaluated daily, and then an overall zone color-code assigned: For a YELLOW or RED zone designation, one-half or more RAWS within a zone must have an individual ERC value at or above the 71st percentile.

-70th PERCENTILE VALUE or less = GREEN 71st - 79th PERCENTILE VALUE = YELLOW 80th PERCENTILE or greater = BROWN
+70th PERCENTILE VALUE or less = GREEN

+71st - 79th PERCENTILE VALUE = YELLOW

+80th PERCENTILE or greater = RED